-- A4.1 Under powers conferred by the Privy Council and rested in Court which are devolved to Academic Board who in turn devolve its authority to the relevant Programme Board of Examiners or to the Research Degrees Assessment Board, Edinburgh Napier University may confer the awards listed in regulations A4.1 a) g).
+- A4.1 Under powers conferred by the Privy Council and rested in Court which are devolved to Academic Board who in turn devolve its authority to the relevant Programme Assessment Board or to the Research Degrees Assessment Board, Edinburgh Napier University may confer the awards listed in regulations A4.1 a) g).
 The SCQF level of the award quoted corresponds to the final award level and not to the levels that constitute the programme.

 - a) any of the following as a bachelor's degree (SCQF level 9), a bachelor's degree with distinction (SCQF level 9) or a bachelor's degree with honours (SCQF level 10):

 - i) Bachelor of Arts (BA)

 - ii) Bachelor of Design (BDes)

 - iii) Bachelor of Education (BEd)

 - iv) Bachelor of Engineering (BEng)

 - v) Bachelor of Midwifery (BMid)

 - vi) Bachelor of Music (BMus)

 - vii) Bachelor of Nursing (BNurs)

 - viii) Bachelor of Science (BSc)

 - ix) Bachelor of Laws (LLB).

 - b) any of the following as an Integrated Master Degree (SCQF level 11):

 - i) Integrated Master of Engineering (MEng)

 - ii) Integrated Master in Science (MSci).

 - c) any of the following as a taught masters award (SCQF level 11):

 - i) a Postgraduate Certificate (PG Cert)

 - ii) a Certificate in Management (CM)

 - iii) a Postgraduate Diploma (PG Dip)

 - iv) a Diploma in Management Studies (DMS)

 - v) Master of Arts (MA)

 - vi) Master of Business Administration (MBA)

 - vii) Master of Design (MDes)

 - viii) Master of Fine Arts (MFA)

 - ix) Master of Laws (LLM)

 - x) Master of Midwifery (MMid)

 - xi) Master of Music (MMus)

 - xii) Master of Nursing (MNurs)

-- xiii) Master of Science (MSc).
+- xiii) Master of Science (MSc)

+- xiv) Master of Social Work (MSW)

-- d) any of the following as a research degree (SCQF level 12):
+- d) any of the following as a research degree (SCQF level 11):

 - i) Master by Research (MRes)

 - ii) Master of Philosophy (MPhil)

+- e) any of the following as a research degree (SCQF level 12)

 - iii) Doctor of Philosophy (PhD)

 - iv) Doctor of Philosophy By Published Works (PhD)

 - v) Professional Doctorate (Doctor of Business Administration (DBA))

 - vi) Professional Doctorate (Prof Doc)